 - Or you may submit up to four images of your artwork.

-[Caveat: If you are thinking about submitting minimalist line art in black & white here, while we will welcome it, you might also consider submitting such work to our literary journal The Starlight SciFaiku Review, where that is the only style of art that we accept (in both JPEG and PNG file formats).
-For The Space Cadet Science Fiction Review, extraordinarily elaborate, mind-bogglingly detailed drawings providing a more complex representation of the subject are preferred.]
+[Caveat: If you would like to submit minimalist line art in black & white here, while we will welcome it, you might also consider submitting such work to our literary journal The Starlight SciFaiku Review, where that is the only style of art that we accept (in both JPEG and PNG file formats).
+For The Space Cadet Science Fiction Review, extraordinarily elaborate, mind-bogglingly detailed, color-rich drawings providing a more complex and vivid representation of the subject are preferred.]

 Artwork File Format Guidelines

 We will accept only JPEG/JPG files for artwork uploaded through the submission portal.
 This format is ideal for presenting artwork on a website without bogging it down and will allow us to produce a quality print version (24-bit RGB) of the online literary journal.
 No TIFF files, convert them to JPEG.
 If you’re unsure how to do this, the following link to Adobe provides a good tutorial.